jeroenjanssens/jeroenjanssens.github.io/_drafts/those-who-do-not-understand-unix-pipes.markdown

 It's what makes the Unix command line so flexible.

-Example: Unix: "|":

-If you really want to understand them: http://blog.petersobot.com/pipes-and-filters

 I have been noticing a trend in reinventing
 Reminds me of a quote